MTG/makam-symbolic-phrase-segmentation/README.md

 Please cite the paper, if you are using the code or the data available in the web page explained below.

 This is a fork of the automatic phrase segmentation algorithm hosted in http://akademik.bahcesehir.edu.tr/~bbozkurt/112E162.html.
+You can access the original code and additional sources such as the expert annotations from the original site.

 This repository is created with the consent of the members of the project.
-The aim of this fork is to modularize and package the MATLAB code into a standalone binary usable in other research tools (and mainly in [Dunya](https://github.com/MTG/dunya)).
-The code is also optimized for speed and it performs considerably faster than the oroginal code.
-You can access the original code and additional sources such as the expert annotations from the original site.
+The aim of this fork is to modularize and package the MATLAB code into a standalone binary usable in other research tools (such as [Dunya](https://github.com/MTG/dunya)).
+The code is also optimized such that it performs considerably faster than the original code.

 Usage
 ------------------------------------------------------------------